CandicePersil/your-own-recipes/README.md

 ## Database

-Create database in a docker and use a docker compose ?
+Create database using a docker compose a basic docker image: docker exec -it your-own-recipes-db-1 psql -U dbadminuser postgres
-Kube ?